 Her remarks come as US and Israeli officials try to ease one of the worst ever crises between the US and its Middle East ally.

-Clinton called the announcement – it came while Joe Biden, the US vice-president, was on a visit to Israel – an insult that damaged President Barack Obama’s attempts to relaunch stalled peace negotiations.
+Clinton called the announcement, which came while Joe Biden, the US vice-president, was on a visit to Israel, an insult that damaged Obama’s attempts to relaunch stalled negotiations.

 The Palestinians pulled out of planned so-called proximity talks after the announcement and have demanded that all construction be stopped before they return to talks.

-In her speech to Aipac, Clinton stressed that the US is determined to achieve broad Middle East peace but will say that all parties, including Israel, must make difficult choices.
+On Monday, Clinton will stress that the US is determined to achieve broad Middle East peace but will say that all parties, including Israel, must make difficult choices.

 Netanyahu will also address Aipac on Monday and is scheduled to meet Obama on Tuesday.

 Although Netanyahu has apologised for the timing of the settlement building announcement, has had said his administration will not freeze construction in East Jerusalem.

 But in a call to Clinton, he reportedly outlined some measures that his government would take to improve the impasse in talks.

 The package has not been made public, but Israeli officials say part of it is an agreement to discuss all outstanding issues, such as the future of Jerusalem, borders, Jewish settlements and Palestinian refugees once the talks are restarted.